vjekob/al-objid/vscode-extension/README.md

 Object ID collisions are a reality of every AL development team.
 Sooner or later two developers will assign the same object ID to different objects they create.
 In the best case, this causes manual renumbering work.
 In the worst case you have a broken build.
+In either case, you waste time.

 AL Object ID Ninja solves this problem.
 It uses a central object ID cache that keeps track, in real time, of all object IDs your team members assigned to their objects.
 Unlike the AL Language, AL Object ID Ninja